• About

 You may find useful information at “Building Resilience“.
 Building Resilience: Practical Guidelines for the Retrofit and Rehabilitation of Buildings in Canada serves as a “sustainable building toolkit” that will enhance understanding of the environmental benefits of heritage conservation and of the strong interrelationship between natural and built heritage conservation.
 Intended as a useful set of best practices, the guidelines in Building Resilience can be applied to existing and traditionally constructed buildings as well as formally recognized heritage places.

-Finally, if you want support in developing a plan or preparing an SoS, please refer to the list of BC heritage consultants.
+Finally, if you want support in developing a plan or preparing a Statement of Significance, please refer to the list of BC heritage consultants.

 Jump to: